KhalidKhader/realtimeWhisperV3/README.md

 - **Doctor/patient role identification** using ML-based classification.
 - **Multi-threaded pipeline** for VAD, diarization, transcription, and output.
 - **GPU acceleration** (CUDA/MPS) to maximize throughput.
+- **Ambient noise auto-calibration** at startup to adapt VAD thresholds to your room's noise floor
 - **Configurable parameters** including chunk size, silence thresholds, and language.

 ---